 The Company sells products and recognizes revenue when the promised product is delivered to the customer and the customer obtains control (the customer has the ability to lead the use of the product and obtain almost all of the remaining benefits of the product) and satisfies performance obligation.
 The Company's primary products are various types of medicine, health supplements, and maternity and infant products.
 During some of the sales transactions, when the ownership of the goods is transferred to the customer, the Company will provide points as part of the customer loyalty program based on the transaction price.
 The points will provide the customers with preferential discount during the customer's subsequent purchases within the next year.
-The Company distributes the transaction price and points given based on the relative selling price of the goods sold and the points, and the transaction price allocated to the sales goods is recognized when the ownership of the goods is transferred to the customer, while the rest will be recognized as contractual liability based on the acquisition price.
+The Company distributes the transaction price and points given based on the relative selling price of the goods sold and the points, and the transaction price allocated to the sales goods is recognized when the ownership of the goods is transferred to the customer by of the goods is transferred to the customer and points given based on the relative selling price of the goods sold and the points, and the transaction price allocated to the sales goods is recognized as contractual liability based on the acquisition price.